What is a Rural Program?

 For a list of 24 rurally oriented Nurse Practitioner programs, click Rurally-Oriented-Nurse-Practitioner-Residency-Programs-12.2022.xlsx (18.36 KB xlsx) .
 A published peer-reviewed article summarizing this work has been published in the Journal of Rural Health: Kaplan L, Pollock S, Skillman S, Patterson DG.
 Is being there enough?
 Postgraduate nurse practitioner residencies in rural primary care, J Rural Health 2022:1-6.

-What is the RTT Collaborative?
+What is the Rural Medical Training Collaborative (Previously The RTT Collaborative)?

 Longenecker R. Rural Medical Education Programs: A Proposed Nomenclature.
 Journal of Graduate Medical Education June 2017;9(3):283-286. https://doi.org/10.4300/JGME-D-16-00550.1